 • tree planting/removal or structures on nature strips/road reserves.

-For all enquiries please contact Council’s Clerk of Works on 6323 9300.
+For all enquiries please contact Council’s Civil Works Officer on 6323 9300.